harikrishnan-knr/Custom_Linux_Tools/README.md

    ```
    QR Code Generator Tool
-   Is This OK To Install The Tool [y/n]:
+   Is This OK To Install The Tools [y/n]:
    ```

    Enter `y` to install.
 This copies the `qrcode` script to `/usr/local/bin/` and makes it executable, so it becomes available as a regular command on your system.